-Canada’s British Columbia set to raise minimum wage by 3.9%, effective June
+Canada’s British Columbia set to raise minimum wage by 3.9%, from June

 The minimum wage in British Columbia (B.C.), Canada will see a 3.9% increase from $16.75 to $17.40 per hour, starting June 1, 2024, as reported by CBC.